Seattle sports travel guide

 • Red Mill Burgers (312 N. 67th St. and 1613 W. Dravus St.): A favorite local burger joint.
 Most burger offerings come with bacon.

-Besides football and basketball, the University of Washington boasts strong programs in a number of sports, including baseball, softball, soccer and volleyball.
-Meanwhile, Seattle is home to other college sports programs in the University of Seattle and Seattle Pacific University, and prominent sports programs from around the state — Washington State football and Gonzaga basketball, to name two — periodically host games in Seattle.
+Meanwhile, Seattle is home to other college sports teams in the University of Seattle and Seattle Pacific University, and prominent sports programs from around the state — Washington State football and Gonzaga basketball, to name two — periodically host games in Seattle.